Get Involved.

 The process is simple.
 We’re here to help.

-First, you need to sign up to confirm voting eligibility in one of the Uptown neighborhoods.
-You can register online and send us a copy of your eligibility documents (we won’t retain) Or simply register at the polling place.
+In order to vote, you’ll need to sign up to confirm voting eligibility in one of the Uptown neighborhoods.
+Once the registration period opens, you can register online and send us a copy of your eligibility documents (we won’t retain) Or simply register at the polling place.

 Be an educated voter.
 Learn about the candidates and their positions.
 Decide which best reflect your thoughts about the future of your Uptown neighborhood.
 Once you have decided, move on and learn how we vote.